RenderKit/ospray/doc/api.md

 ### World

 Worlds are a container of scene data represented by [instances].
-A world is associated with a single logical acceleration structure.
 To create an (empty) world call

     OSPWorld ospNewWorld();